 Let me start by saying I grew up on southern fried potatoes, also known as hash browns or home fries.
 My Yaya (my grandmother, for those who are not Greek) made these almost every weekend and it was a treat I would look forward to all week.
-Now that I am married and starting a family of own, I knew I needed to master her recipe of how to make the perfect hash browns.
+Now that I am older, I knew I needed to master her recipe of how to make the perfect hash browns.
 I won’t lie, the first couple of times I made them, I may or may not have had her on the phone talking me through the process, but they are so simple!

 So here it is, Yaya’s Southern Fried Potatoes & Onions!

 - 6-8 small new potatoes (cubed)

 - 1/2 yellow onion (diced)